 Level 2 Certification allows flyers to fly High Power Rockets with a total installed impulse between 640.01 and 5120.00 n-sec.

-– The certification flight must be with a single certified J, K, or L motor (tested total impulse between 640.01 and 5120.00 n-secs).
+The certification flight must be with a single certified J, K, or L motor (tested total impulse between 640.01 and 5120.00 n-secs).
 Staged and/or Clustered rockets may not be used for certification flights.
-The flyer shall be observed by the certifying member or their designated representative during the assembly (if a reload or hybrid) and preparation of the motor.
+The flyer shall be observed by the Certifying Authority or their designated representative during the assembly (if a reload or hybrid) and preparation of the motor.

-t – Level 2 Certification flight may take place at any insured launch.
-The certifying member (i.e. Prefect, TRA Director, or TAP Member) must be present and witness the certification flight.
-The certifying member must witness the rocket ascend in a stable manner and descend in stabilized manner controlled by the recovery system.
+Level 2 Certification flight may take place at any insured launch.
+The Certifying Authority (i.e. Prefect, TRA Director, or TAP Member) must be present and witness the certification flight.
+The Certifying Authority must witness the rocket ascend in a stable manner and descend in stabilized manner controlled by the recovery system.